-In this exercise, you will create obstruction identification surfaces (OISs) features using the tools in the ArcGIS Aviation extension.
+In this exercise, you will create obstruction identification surfaces (OISs) features using the tools in the ArcGIS for Aviation extension.

 Before you begin this exercise, you must download the data from ArcGIS.com.